Identify Your Own Calls (Swift)

 }

-Because the data on my site is not too much and my local data structure is quite simple, it is not possible to do incremental updates; therefore, we will use the method of completely adding new data.
-If using the incremental method, you must delete the old data first (this step is very important, otherwise reloading the extension will fail!).
+Because our site’s data won’t be too large and my local data structure is quite simple, incremental updates are not possible; therefore, we will uniformly use a full replacement approach.
+If using incremental updates, you must delete the old data first (this step is very important, otherwise reloading the extension will fail!)

 Done!